-- 86. (1) The master of a foreign regulated ship, or a ship intending to enter South African waters that would, once it had done so, be a foreign regulated ship, must provide prearrival information in accordance with the requirements determined in writing by the Director-General. - (2) Without limiting subregulation (1), the Director-General may determine - - (a) the person or persons to whom pro-arrival information must be given; - (b) the circumstances in which pre-arrival information must be given, and - (c) the form and manner in which pro-arrival information must te given. - (3) Pre-arrival information is information that-
+- 86. (1) The master of a foreign regulated ship, or a ship intending to enter South African waters that would, once it had done so, be a foreign regulated ship, must provide pre-arrival information in accordance with the requirements determined in writing by the Director-General. - (2) Without limiting subregulation (1), the Director-General may determine - - (a) the person or persons to whom pre-arrival information must be given; - (b) the circumstances in which pre-arrival information must be given, and - (c) the form and manner in which pre-an-ival information must be given . - (3) Pre-arrival information is information that-

-- (a) must be provided by a ship before the ship enters one or more of the following: - (i) South African waters; - (ii) a security regulated port; - (iii) a port that is not a security regulated port; and - (b) is of a kind that can be requested, under regulation XI-2/9 of the Safety Convention, by a port state from a foreign flagged ship. - (4) If the master of a ship contravenes subregulation (1), the master or the ship operator for the ship may be given a control direction under Division 2.
+- must be provided by a ship before the ship enters one or more of the following: - South African waters: - a security regulated port; - (iii) a port that is not a security regulated port; and - is of a kind that can be requested, under regulation XI-2/9 of the Safety Convention, by a port state from a foreign flagged ship. - (4) If the master of a ship contravenes subregulation (1), the master or the ship operator for the ship may be given a control direction under Division 2.

-Foreign regulated ships must allow inspections etc
+Foreign regulated ships must allow Inspections etc

-- 87. (1) The master of a foreign regulated ship must allow an authorised officer to board and inspect the ship as accordance with Part 6. - (2) The master of a foreign regulated ship must provide an authorised officer with any ship security records kept on the ship when requested by the authorised officer to do so. - (3) If the master of a ship contravenes subregulation (1) or (2), the master or the ship operator for the ship may be given a control direction under Division 2.
+- The master of a foreign regulated ship must allow an authorised officer to board and inspect the ship in accordance with Part 6. - The master of a foreign regulated ship must provide an authorised officer with any ship security records kept on the ship when requested by the authorised officer to do so . - If the master of a ship contravenes subregulation (1) or (2), the master or the ship operator for the ship may be given a control direction under Division 2 .